-Technical Specifications and Requirements for the submission of DCPs (Digital Cinema Packages) for theatrical exhibition at the 71st Venice Film Festival
+Technical Specifications and Requirements for the submission of DCPs (Digital Cinema Packages) for theatrical exhibition at the 72nd Venice Film Festival

 Soundtracks: Accepted soundtracks are 5.1 and 7.1 Channel PCM (Pulse Code Modulation).
 Formats different from the Channell Based such as “Object Audio” must be authorized in advance by the Director of the 72nd Venice Film Festival.

 Off-Screen Subtitles: These will appear on a separate screen under the main screen.
 The file must be delivered on separate media such as an Optical Disk.
 These subtitles must be in sync (Timed Text) with onscreen subtitles and therefore have the same frame rate.
-We require that you send a 100% identical DVD and the lists of subtitles with Time Code – both in Italian and English – by August 8th , 2014.
+We require that you send a 100% identical DVD and the lists of subtitles with Time Code – both in Italian and English – by August 18th, 2015.
 Off-Screen Subtitles for 3D Stereoscopic DCP are not accepted.

 KDM: If you deliver encrypted DCPs, we require that the validity of the KDMs includes the day the DCPs arrive at 72nd Venice Film Festival (not after August 18th) until September 13th, 2015.
 The KDMs shall be valid for all the Servers/IMB/Media Blocks in use at 72nd Venice Film Festival.
 The list will be available on request.
 Please deliver KDMs to Angelo D’Alessio (email@example.com) and to the Cinema Department of La Biennale (firstname.lastname@example.org).
 If an automatic download service for KDMs is available the Cinema Department of the 72nd Venice Film Festival must be made aware at once.